levelupcc/level-up/_pages/before-an-event/psychosocial-underpinnings-of-security-training/3-raise-lower-pressure/3-raise-lower-pressure.md

 When many people in the group are in the Orange Zone, trainers should be careful of any activities that might exacerbate these threats.
 For example, going around the group asking each person to describe the encryption software they use, knowing that many people in the group do not know what encryption is, will make anxious people feel even less comfortable.

 Similarly, asking people to describe their worst fears or to reflect upon past traumatic experiences may not be helpful.
 While certainly relevant to security training, these conversations handled badly do not help people learn.
-<br><br>

-## Primum non nocere!
-(Above all else, Do No Harm!)
 So, how do we help people confront fears and learn from past experiences in an effective manner?
 How do we allow people to talk about sensitive issues, in a way that doesn't cause distress or fear?

 These are all important questions for security trainers.
 Most importantly, the distress caused by re-experiencing past traumatic experiences can in fact be harmful (this will be discussed more in relation to traumatic stress further on).
 Trainers should keep in mind one of the most fundamental ethical tenets, seen in the title above - Do No Harm!
+<br><br>

+## Do's and Don'ts to Do No Harm
 Below is a list of “Dos” and “Don’ts” when facilitating conversations about disturbing material, which will reduce the possibility of causing harm:

 ### DO...
 - Create space for people to talk about what is important to them.